 Our unique motivation helps us push through the barriers to our goals when the going gets tough, especially when bracing for the usual pain of a race that always comes.

-One size fits all thinking in the mental realm does not work long-term, just like giving the same generic physical training workouts to all runners won't work well over the long run.
+One-size-fits-all thinking in the mental realm does not work long-term, just like giving the same generic physical training workouts to all runners won't work well over the long run.
 We must have unique motivations in the mental realm that carry us to the finish line.

 All anyone else can do to help us find our meaningful motivations is point the way.
 No one can precisely tell us the reasons behind what we try to accomplish daily.

-I have never shared one of my primary motivators for running in the Original Ultimate Runner Competition before because it is hard to communicate the impacts this reason had on me during the competition.
+I have never shared one of my primary motivators for running in the Original Ultimate Runner Competition before because it is hard to communicate the impact this reason had on me during the competition.
 Not wanting to let one person down drove much of what happened that day.

 I hope the example resonates with a person or two to help them find their meaningful motivations for running and other much more important aspects of life.